-- Internal Scholarship Deadline: October 25, 2019.
-Applications should be sent as ONE pdf document to email@example.com.
-The Truman Selection Committee will then choose applicants to be interviewed.
-Up to four applicants will then be endorsed as official university nominees to apply for the Truman.
+- Internal Scholarship Deadline: October, 2020.
+Applications should be sent as ONE pdf document to firstname.lastname@example.org.
+The internal Truman Selection Committee will then choose applicants to be interviewed.
+Up to four applicants will then be selected to be Georgetown’s nominees to apply for the Truman Scholarship.

 - External Scholarship Deadline: February 4, 2021

 Students interested in the Truman should contact Dr. Laura Perille at email@example.com.